Preservation theorems for Tarski's relation algebra: The function-preserving fragment is not finitely generated

 With some minor modifications, the same argument applies to total-function-preserving operations:

-\begin{theorem} Let $\mathcal{O}$ be a finite set of total-function-preserving \GSO-definable operations on binary relations.
-Then there is a total-function-preserving operation $O$ that is term definable in \TRA but not in $\BRA(\mathcal{O})$, even over finite structures in which every relation is a total function. \end{theorem}
+\begin{thm} Let $\mathcal{O}$ be a finite set of total-function-preserving \GSO-definable operations on binary relations.
+Then there is a total-function-preserving operation $O$ that is term definable in \TRA but not in $\BRA(\mathcal{O})$, even over finite structures in which every relation is a total function. \end{thm}

 \begin{proof} (sketch) We use the same construction as before, except that we extend the structure $C$ with an additional ``sink node'' $s$ and an additional function $\hat\emptyset$ where $\hat\emptyset(c)=s$ for all nodes $c$ (including $s$ itself).
 Observe that $\hat\emptyset$ is a total function.
 We also extend the partial functions $f$ and $g$ to total functions $\hat{f}$ and $\hat{g}$, by setting $\hat{f}(c)=\hat{g}(c)=s$ for every normal node $c$ and $\hat{f}(s)=\hat{g}(s)=s$.
 Note that the old partial functions $f$ and $g$ are \TRA-term definable from the new ones, namely as $f = \hat{f}- (\top \circ \hat\emptyset)$ and $g = \hat{g} - (\top \circ \hat\emptyset)$.
 Now the same argument as before shows that the \TRA-term